 Government Grant Income - On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") was signed into law which provided, among other things, for the establishment of a Provider Relief Fund under the direction of the Department of Health and Human Services ("HHS").
-Grant income is recognized upon receipt of grant income and when all the conditions of the grant have been met.
-During the years ended December 31, 2021 and 2020, the Company received provider relief funds ("PRFs") and recorded approximately \$0.5 million and \$5.3 million, respectively, as other income in the accompanying consolidated statements of operations as all conditions of the grant had been met.
-In September 2021, HHS announced that additional funds were made available for healthcare providers under Phase 4 of the Provider Relief Fund.
-The Company submitted an application under Phase 4 in September 2021 and is awaiting specific guidance from HHS on how Phase 4 relief will be distributed.
+Provider relief funds received under the CARES Act are deemed governmental grants provided that the recipient attests to and complies with certain terms and conditions.
+Grant income is recognized upon receipt of provider relief funds and when all the conditions of the grant have been met.
+During the years ended December 31, 2022, 2021 and 2020, the Company recorded approximately \$4.3 million, \$0.5 million and \$5.3 million respectively, as other income in the accompanying consolidated statements of operations as all conditions of the grant had been met.